Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-WHY WE LIKE IT: If you need a little machine for tiny rooms, this is a great option.
+WHY WE LIKE IT: This is a great option if you need a little machine for tiny rooms.
 Even being a smaller option, it can clear up to 361 square feet.
 This makes it perfect for bedrooms, bathrooms, and mudrooms.

-The pollution sensor reads the air and figures out the air quality in real-time.
-It’ll let you know what the air quality is using an LED sensor that changes color.
-There is also a sensor that tells you when it’s time to replace your filter.
+The pollution sensor reads the air and figures out the air quality in real time.
+It’ll let you know the air quality using an LED sensor that changes color.
+A sensor also tells you when it’s time to replace your filter.
 Three different fan speeds allow you to have complete control over its operation.
 You can always keep it in auto mode to allow automatic optimization for the current level of pollution in your air for better energy efficiency.

 Award: BEST FOR VERSATILITY